 Recipients of collaborative R&D funding

-Through a new Natural Sciences and Engineering Research Council of Canada (NSERC) grant recently launched, colleges across the country are teaming up and combining their individual research strengths and leading technologies to help Canadian businesses seize new opportunities.
+Through a new Natural Sciences and Engineering Research Council of Canada (NSERC) grant, colleges across the country are teaming up and combining their individual research strengths and leading technologies to help Canadian businesses seize new opportunities.
 Nova Scotia Community College (NSCC) is thrilled to be the recipient of two such Applied Research and Technology Partnership (ARTP) grants.

 Tri-college partnership targets R&D in wild and farmed kelp.